wpswings/woo-gift-cards-lite/readme.txt

 == Description ==

-**SELL GIFT CARDS ON WORDPRESS WEBSITE WITH ONE OF THE HIGHEST-RATED PLUGIN.
-GET WOOCOMMERCE GIFT CARDS TO CREATE, REDEEM AND MANAGE DIGITAL GIFT CARD COUPONS.
+**SELL GIFT CARDS ON THE WORDPRESS WEBSITE WITH ONE OF THE HIGHEST-RATED PLUGINS.
+GET WOOCOMMERCE GIFT CARDS PLUGIN TO CREATE, REDEEM AND MANAGE DIGITAL GIFT CARD COUPONS.
 CUSTOMIZE GIFT CARDS, USE PREDEFINED TEMPLATES, SHARE GIFT VOUCHERS VIA EMAIL OR DOWNLOAD IT AS PDF**

 Ultimate Gift Cards for WooCommerce plugin allows merchants to create, sell, and manage gift cards at their eCommerce store.
 Customers can purchase these gift cards and send them to anyone by email.
 The recipient can use this card to make purchases at your store and he/she can also recharge/redeem these cards at your online or retail store.
-They can also use gift cards as a gift voucher.
+They can also use gift cards as gift vouchers.

-You can provide two gift card delivery methods i.e. Email and Downloadable.
+ Gift Card for WooCommerce provide two  gift card delivery methods i.e. Email and Downloadable.
 Moreover, the gifting portal allows you to redeem, recharge, and fetch all types of gift cards created with our [**Gift Cards for WooCommerce**](https://wpswings.com/product/gift-cards-for-woocommerce-pro/?utm_source=wpswings-giftcards-pro&utm_medium=giftcards-org-page&utm_campaign=giftcards-pro) plugin.

 [youtube https://www.youtube.com/watch?v=YgPLO8HDGtc&w=560&h=315&rel=0]

 **WITH THE ULTIMATE GIFT CARDS FOR WOOCOMMERCE PLUGIN YOU CAN:**

-* Create and sell WordPress gift cards in your native language
+* Create and sell WordPress gift cards plugin in your native language
-* Sell WooCommerce Gift Cards at your store in four different pricing types.
+* Sell WooCommerce Gift Cards at your store in five different pricing types.
 * Add a minimum limit on the user pricing of gift cards
 * Customize predefined gift card templates
 * Customize the coupon code length, usage, prefix, expiry date, etc.
 * Showcase gift card products on the shop page as well as on a separate page
 * Redeem WooCommerce gift cards on the online and retail stores via the gifting portal
-* Redeem WooCommerce gift card on online and retail store
 * Set gift cards WooCommerce for individual use so that customers can't use any other coupon along with the gift card
 * Exclude products, categories, or sale items to restrict customers from buying specific items
 * Enable or Disable tax calculation for WooCommerce gift card products